invicnaper/checkmyhttps/README.md

 #CheckMyHTTPS
-We propose a user-friendly that allow you to check if your encrypted web traffic (SSL/TLS) towards secured Internet servers (HTTPS) is not intercepted (being listened to).
+We propose a user-friendl app that allows you to check if your encrypted web traffic (SSL/TLS) towards secured Internet servers (HTTPS) is not intercepted (being listened to).

 #Author
 Designed & developed : Raphaël PION and Hugo MEZIANI.